kensanata/just-halberds/Knives.md

 Children are playable characters when they're 16 years old.
 They have no talents and the only item of significance they own is a knife.

-The world of adventure is a medieval world beyond the reaches of empire.
-There are no taxes to pay, no coins to earn and nothing to buy.
-Everything is a question of *gifts* and *boons*.
-Make friends and perhaps they’ll give you a gift, hoping for a gift in return.
-Render a service to a powerful person and hope to be granted a boon.
-If you find treasure, gift it to somebody with resources.
-You might make a powerful friend.

 With every year that passes, you get to gain new talents.
 When exactly does a year pass?
 It’s up to the people playing the game.
 You can't just focus on a single talent.
 The year is long, after all.
 This is